liteglue/Android-sqlite-native-driver/README.md

 **NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).

 **WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNative` library functions are raw C pointer values (with `0x100000000` added).
-If someone uses a sqlite database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (such as a crash).
-It is *NOT* recommended to use this API directly unless you really understand how this library works internally.
+If someone uses a database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (may crash, for example).
+It is NOT recommended to use the API directly without understanding of how this library works internally.

-TBD API and some internal details (probably in a blog post)
+FUTURE TODO: better documentation of API and some internal details

 ## SQLite build information

-**SQLite version:** `3.15.2`

-**SQLite build flags:**
+### SQLite version

+    3.15.2

+### SQLite build flags

 - `-DSQLITE_THREADSAFE=1`
 - `-DSQLITE_DEFAULT_MEMSTATUS=0`
 - `-DSQLITE_OMIT_DECLTYPE`